MrSpidercat/loyal-mc-site/docs/tutorials/guide.md

 16. No spam or self-promotion  (such as sending links to your or someone else's Minecraft server, Discord server, etc...)
 17. Please abide by Discord's Terms of Service https://discord.com/terms
 18. Trading in-game items for real life money is not permitted and our staff are not responsible for any outcome of you breaking this rule.
-19. Loyal MC has no accurate ETA for any changes or updates planned, failure to follow this rule by asking repeatedly for an ETA will result in a harsh mute.
+19. Do not Ping or DM any staff member unless stated otherwise.
-20. Do not Ping or DM any staff member unless stated otherwise.
+20. We at Loyal MC want to create a positive toxicity experience, toxicity is not allowed.

 #### Commands
 ##### General Commands